-ENG-1A

-English Composition (C-ID:ENGL 100) UC, CSU
+ENG-1A English Composition (C-ID:ENGL 100)

-Prerequisite: ESL-50 or ENG-50 or ENG-80 or qualifying placement Description: Emphasizes and develops skills in critical reading and academic writing.
-Reading and writing assignments include exposition, argumentation, and academic research.
-Students will produce a minimum of 10,000 words of instructor-evaluated writing.
+Prerequisite: ESL-50 or ENG-50 or ENG-80 or qualifying placement Description: Emphasizes skills in critical reading, and writing, including research.
+Integrated reading and writing assignments respond to various rhetorical situations.
+Students will produce a minimum of 7500 words of assessed writing.
 Classroom instruction integrates writing lab activities.
 Students may not receive credit for both ENG-1A and ENG-1AH.
 72 hours lecture and 18 hours laboratory.
-(TBA option) (Letter grade only)
+(TBA option)